Saldae: Vandal, Byzantine and modern era

-In the 5th century, Saldae became the capital of the short-lived Vandal Kingdom of the Germanic Vandals, which ended in about 533 with the Byzantine conquest, which established an African prefecture and later the Exarchate of Carthage.
+In the 5th century, Saldae became the capital of the short-lived Vandal Kingdom of the Germanic Vandals, which lasted about a century until 533 with the Byzantine conquest, which established an African prefecture and later the Exarchate of Carthage.

 After the 7th-century Arab conquest, Saldae declined and had practically disappeared by the end of the first millennium.

 In the 11th century, it was refounded as Béjaïa (v.) by the Berber Hammadid dynasty, which made it their capital, and it became an important port and centre of culture.

 Ecclesiastical history

 With the spread of Christianity, Saldae became a bishopric.
 Its bishop Paschasius was one of the Catholic bishops whom the Arian Vandal king Huneric summoned to the Council of Carthage (484) and then exiled.

 Christianity survived the Arab conquest, the disappearance of the old city of Saldae, and the founding of the new city of Béjaïa.
 A letter of Pope Gregory VII (1073–1085) exists, addressed to clero et populo Buzee (the clergy and people of Béjaïa), in which he writes of the consecration of a bishop named Servandus for Christian north Africa.